compomics/DeepLC/README.md

 model_dataset2.hdf5
 ```

-So you just need to rename you models.
+So you just need to rename your models.